The DPP shift furniture brands must face

 1. Strengthen sustainability claims

 A DPP provides verified, product-level data that supports ESG messaging and meets regulatory disclosure requirements.
-This helps brands avoid greenwashing and builds trust with customers and partners.
+This helps brands to avoid greenwashing and builds trust with your customers and partners through transparent digital product passport furniture information.

 2. Improve resale and trade-in potential

-Products with traceable material data, care instructions, and authentication details are better suited for resale platforms or brand-run refurbishment programs.
-This extends product life and supports circular business models.
+Furniture products with traceable material data, care instructions, and authentication details are better suited for resale platforms or brand-run refurbishment programs.
+This extends product life and supports your circular business models.

 3. Support repair and spare part services